Geophysics-AI/cme216-spring-2020/Homework/ADCME_HW/HW Questions.md

 {:start="8"}
 1. Add 1% and 10% Gaussian noise to the dataset and redo (7).
 Plot the estimated $\kappa_\theta$ curve.
 Comment on your observations.

-Hint: You can add noises by
+Hint: You can add noise using

 ```julia
 uc = @. uc * (1 + 0.01*randn(length(uc)))